To Play and Play Again: How Frank Sinatra’s Thirst for Creative Freedom Led to Some of Classic Rock’s Greatest Records

 Sinatra’s path toward Reprise started toward the end of his seven-year tenure with Capitol, a tense period during which animosity between the singer and label chief Alan Livingston reached a boiling point.
 Negotiations to renew Sinatra’s Capitol contract hit an increasingly onerous snag when he sought a provision that would give him ultimate ownership of his recording masters — a measure of independence that, coupled with Sinatra’s growing hunger for creative control, proved the final breaking point for his hugely lucrative association with the label.

-Determined to control his own destiny, Sinatra attempted to purchase Verve Records from founder Norman Granz, but when an agreement failed to materialize, he decided to start his own label completely, and lured Verve executive Michael “Mo” Ostin over to his new venture, which he dubbed Reprise Records — a name Sinatra said he settled on because the company would put out albums people would want to “play and play again,” but may have also been motivated because it represented his reprisal against Capitol.
+Determined to control his destiny, Sinatra attempted to purchase Verve Records from founder Norman Granz, but when an agreement failed to materialize, he decided to start his own label, and lured Verve executive Michael “Mo” Ostin to his new venture, which he called Reprise Records — a name Sinatra said he settled on because the company would put out albums people would want to “play and play again,” but may have also been motivated because it represented his reprisal against Capitol.

 Unfortunately for Sinatra, Capitol had its own revenge tactics.
 Although Sinatra had a lot going for him — including the promise of complete creative control, which attracted a growing circle of artists that boasted a number of Sinatra’s famous friends — success wasn’t as simple as putting the Reprise logo on albums and watching the money roll in.
 The label started tracking sessions in early 1960, and started issuing LPs early the following year, but Sinatra was still under contract to Capitol for two more albums and a single — and once he was well and truly a Reprise artist, Capitol took advantage of its large backlog of Sinatra sessions, flooding the market with product in direct competition with its former star’s new releases.